-A statutory civil partnership registration scheme for same-sex couples has been setup under the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010.
+A statutory civil partnership registration scheme for same-sex couples was setup under the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010.

 How civil partnership changes your legal status

-Civil partnership gives rise to many far-reaching legal consequences and there are various areas in which being in a civil partnership will affect your entitlements and obligations.
+Civil partnership gives rise to many far-reaching legal consequences and there are various areas in which being in a civil partnership affects your entitlements and obligations.

 Registering a civil partnership